Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Review Score

-Back Support 4.3 Kept my posture stable during laptop work
+Back Support 4.3 Kept an upright posture stable during laptop work

-Seat depth 4.2 Regular profile works for upright-to-recline sitting
+Seat depth 4.2 Regular configuration suits upright and moderately reclined sitting

 Movement 4.1 Manageable, but footprint and wide arms make it feel substantial